dret/webconcepts/concepts/http-cache-directive/must-revalidate.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-cache-directive/must-revalidate"
 title:         "HTTP Cache Directive: must-revalidate"
+concept-name:  HTTP Cache Directive
+concept-value: must-revalidate
 description: "The \"must-revalidate\" response directive indicates that once it has become stale, a cache MUST NOT use the response to satisfy subsequent requests without successful validation on the origin server."
 ---